 (b) Acquire, develop and improve such property or interests in the property for primarily residential usage.

 (c) Hold, sell or otherwise dispose of, lease, improve and operate any such property or any interest in the property.
-An association shall not make any investment under this paragraph if its aggregate outstanding investment would exceed ten per cent of its assets.
-As used in this paragraph, "improve" shall include any type of improvement other than the construction of residential housing.
+An association shall not make any investment under this paragraph if its aggregate outstanding investment would exceed ten percent of its assets.
+For the purposes of this paragraph, "improve" includes any type of improvement other than the construction of residential housing.

 B. Notwithstanding any other provision of law, but except as provided in subsection A, paragraphs 5 and 7 of this section, an association shall have the following powers: